ServiceWeaver/weaver/website/blog/testing.md

 [Service Weaver][tutorial] is a programming framework that makes it easy to write, test, and deploy distributed applications.
 In [previous blog posts][blog], we discussed how to write and deploy Service Weaver applications.
 In this blog post, we'll focus on testing.
-Specifically, we'll explore
+Specifically, we'll explore unit tests, integration tests, and randomized tests.

-- how Service Weaver lets you **unit test** system components using regular Go unit tests;
+1. Service Weaver lets you **unit test** components of your system using idiomatic Go unit tests.
-- how Service Weaver makes it significantly easier to write **integration tests** that would otherwise be slow and brittle; and
+2. Service Weaver makes it significantly easier to write **integration tests** that would otherwise be slow and brittle.
+Later in this blog post, we present an example where Service Weaver speeds up an integration test by a factor of 10,000, decreasing the test time from 20 minutes to 0.02 seconds.
-- how Service Weaver implements an advanced form of **randomized testing** called deterministic simulation that can find rare bugs that only emerge in pathological cases.
+3. Service Weaver implements an advanced form of **randomized testing** called deterministic simulation that can find rare bugs that only emerge in pathological cases.
+Without deterministic simulation, these bugs are incredibly difficult to catch, and often arise in production with catastrophic consequences.

 These three types of testing&mdash;unit testing, integration testing, and randomized testing&mdash;all fall on a spectrum trading off test complexity and test coverage.
-All three types of tests are valuable; they complement one another.
+In the remainder of this blog post, we'll take a closer look at these three types of tests in the context of Service Weaver.

 ## 1. Unit Testing

-Service Weaver has a [`weavertest` package][unit_testing] that makes it easy to **unit test** [components][components].
+Service Weaver has a [`weavertest` package][unit_testing] that makes it easy to write both unit tests and integration tests.
 For example, consider the following `Adder` component:

 ```go